Imago

 At the center of all this was Steven Delaportas, previously linked to a $2 million fraud judgment in 2008.
 He also pleaded guilty in 2006 to bankruptcy concealment tied to business financial misrepresentation.

-Internally, staff reported “ghost job” conditions where over 50 employees had limited work.
-One employee even pointed out, saying, “We were just collecting paychecks and sitting around.”
+Internally, staff reported “ghost job” conditions, with over 50 employees having limited work.
+One employee even pointed out, “We were just collecting paychecks and sitting around.”

-The MLB, in recent years, has been going through a phase where the organization of a couple of teams or players is getting caught in crossfire.
-The teams or the organization as a whole will have to be very careful as to who they make deals with in the future.
+In recent years, MLB has been going through a phase where the organization of a couple of teams or players is getting caught in crossfire.

 Major League Baseball started to expand its betting ties with companies after the legalization across multiple states.
 They made a partnership with DraftKings in 2015, and the deal included odds integrations and in-game promotions during broadcasts.
 By 2021, the league’s revenue from sponsorships and media deals crossed $10 billion.

 Fans began placing bets tied to live games, including pitch outcomes and scoring sequences.
-This growth made many fans question the integrity of the game.
+Yet, this growth made many question the integrity of the game.

 Investigations led to a $5 million fine and loss of two draft picks, which still looks like a slap on the wrist.
 But this is when many fans really started to question the fairness of the game.